arstercz/percona-server-auto-manager/README.md

 ## How to compile

-you can compile the source with the same way in [percona-source-install](https://www.percona.com/doc/percona-server/5.6/installation.html#installing-percona-server-from-a-source-tarball), the memcached record feature was off by default, you can disabled this with the following option:
+you can compile the source with the same way in [percona-source-install](https://www.percona.com/doc/percona-server/5.6/installation.html#installing-percona-server-from-a-source-tarball), the memcached record feature was off by default, you can enable this with the following option:
 ```
-cmake . -DWITH_MEMCACHED_RECORD=OFF
+cmake . -DWITH_MEMCACHED_RECORD=ON
 ```
 the sql filter feature was embedded into `client/mysql` with `--sql-fiter` option, default is on, you can disabled this by `--skip-sql-filter` when you connect mysql server.